This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

-As promised in my first income report, here is another blogging tips post.
+As promised in my first income report, here is another post in the blogging tips series.
 This time we are talking about photo editing!

-“How do you edit your photos?” is probably the question I get asked the most these days.
+“How do you edit your photos?” is probably the question I get asked most these days.
 So instead of answering all of your messages separately, I figured I should make it into a blog post!
-Photo editing was what I struggled with the most when I first started out, so I really want to share everything I have learned over the past year with all of you.
+Photo editing was what I struggled with the most when I first started, so I really want to share everything I have learned over the last few years with all of you.
 Keep in mind that I’m not a professional photographer by any means, this is just how I like to do it!

 After I finally found my own editing style I managed to grow my Instagram from 3k to 20k in a little over three months.
 So it’s definitely worth spending some time playing around with editing.

-For lenses, I sometimes use the 14-42mm that came with the camera, but for the most part, I use my fixed f1.8 25mm which create the most stunning photos with blurry backgrounds.
+For lenses, I sometimes use the 14-42mm that came with the camera, but for the most part, I use my fixed f1.8 25mm which creates the most stunning blurry backgrounds.
 And if you’re a solo traveler you should definitely get yourself this Gorillapod.
 You don’t want to drag around a large tripod everywhere, so a Gorillapod is your best friend!

 File format & editing software